 Your visitors and you both want the same thing: for the visitors to find an amazing (or several amazing) products on your store, buy them, and come back for more.
 Of course, you can put best-sellers, trending products, and similar items on your home page and product pages, but technology available today lets you go a step further.
 What’s more, your customers expect you to.

 What you need to do is first identify crucial conversion points across your site.
 It may seem simple, but in fact there are lots of areas you might not have thought of.
 Then, simply place an AI recommender there.

-The AI will automatically orchestrate the recommendation strategy that’s most likely to convert your visitor depending on where they are in their buying journey.
+The AI will automatically orchestrate the recommendation strategy most likely to convert your visitor depending on where they are in their buying journey.

 The combination of these two steps will result in your visitors being presented with the perfect products for them at every stage of their visit with you.